Skip to main content

 • Some features have only simplified semantics, namely:

 • Text search returns all documents that include a word for which at least one word in the searched string is a prefix.
-It does not implement fuzzy searching and doesn't sort the results by relevance.
+It does not sort the results by relevance.

 • Vector search returns results sorted by cosine similarity, but doesn't use an efficient vector index in its implementation.